ledxdeliveryflopp/LedxDeliveryFlopp/README.md

 ### :woman_technologist: &nbsp;About Me :

-I am a Backend Developer from Russia.
+I am a junior web developer from Russia.

 ### 🛠 &nbsp;Languages and Tools :